 [Section 119A inserted No. 54 of 1996 s.
 17.]

-120. Town planning schemes and local laws to be considered but not to derogate from this Act
+120. Planning schemes to be considered but not to derogate from this Act

 (1) In considering any application for the grant of a mining tenement the Minister, warden or mining registrar, as the case requires, shall take into account the provisions of any planning scheme in force under the Planning and Development Act 2005 affecting the use of the land concerned, but the provisions of any such scheme shall not operate to prohibit or affect the granting of a mining tenement or the carrying out of any mining operations authorised by this Act.